ADLCero/CEE_609_project/Model_train_and_validate_code/0_README.txt

 FOLDER/S:

 1. data
-= contains the .csv files of the predictand and predictors for each of the seven watersheds; this will allow the user to proceed to model training and validation without running the prior scripts under data download and pre-process code
+= contains the .csv files of the model predictions and residuals